open/close all folders

 - Antagonist in Mourning: Was this to Ben Reilly and Daredevil.

 - Deal with the Devil: With Zarathos to save Daredevil.
 It does not go as planned.

 - Expository Hairstyle Change: He's gone grey.

-- Uncle Wolf: Very protective of his niece and nephews.
+- Papa Wolf: Very protective of his niece and nephews.

 - Parental Substitute: Tries to be this to Darkdevil even if the latter is reluctant to trust him again.